 Ronnie had a civil service career spanning over 20 years when the issues of climate change and sustainability were particular interests.
 Prior to that, he worked for a number of local authorities in Northern Ireland and England in areas such as enforcement and strategic support services.
 He has a considerable track record of engaging with the public, professionals and politicians at all levels to influence policy.

 Ronnie’s appointment to the Board was confirmed by the Assembly Commission in June 2017.
 He took up the position in July 2017.

 Michael Redhouse is currently Principal of EMES Consulting, which he founded in 2002, helping many major organisations with their remuneration and benefits issues.
 Michael graduated in mathematics from the Open University, and his career included spells as a Partner at Ernst and Young, and as Employment Policy Director at Diageo.
-Michael currently serves as a Trustee of the APEX Trust, which supports offenders returning to work, and as Chair of Trustees of St. Luke’s Hospice in Harrow.
+Michael served as a Trustee of the APEX Trust, which supports offenders returning to work, and as Chair of Trustees of St. Luke’s Hospice in Harrow.

 Michael is a Member of the School Teachers’ Review Body (STRB), which looks into pay, professional duties and working time of school teachers in England and Wales and reports to the Secretary of State.

 Michael has been a member of the Independent Remuneration Board since 2015.

 Jane is Research Fellow in Public Leadership at The Open University Business School.